PICTURE PERFECT: Titans cap off first unbeaten regular season in school history - Port Arthur News

 The Titans are the first Port Arthur high school football team to go undefeated in the regular season since the Stephen F. Austin team of 1993.

+“It feels really good,” Memorial head coach Brian Morgan said.
+“It is really hard to win football games every week.
+Each team prepares to beat you.
+It is not easy to win any week, no matter who you are playing and what their record is.
+Friendswood came out and played really well.
+It was good to win and go out on a positive note going into the playoffs.
+That is fun to be the first one.”

-Some of the Titans’ key players got some rest at University of Texas commits Jaylon Guilbeau and Jordon Thomas did not play in the win.
+Some of the Titans’ key players got some rest, as University of Texas commits Jaylon Guilbeau and Jordon Thomas did not play in the win.

 Neither appeared to be injured and were moving around fine on the sideline.

 The Mustangs jumped out to an early 7-0 lead after using four plays to cover 61 yards on their opening drive.
-After that, Titans outscored Friendswood 26-7 to end the first half.
+After that, the Titans outscored Friendswood 26-7 to end the first half.

 Memorial scored on plays of 66, 46 and 55 yards.
 The first was a screen pass to receiver Tyrence Augusta and the latter two were runs by quarterback Jah’mar Sanders, who ended the first half with 103 rushing yards on eight carries and 11-of-16 for 222 yards and a passing TD.